telerik/maui-docs/controls/barcode/barcode-sizing.md

 # Sizing Modes

-The Barcode provides three sizing modes that enable you to fine-tune the rendering of your codes.
+Barcode provides three sizing modes that enable you to fine-tune the rendering of your codes.

 * Manual&mdash;You can define the size of the smallest line or dot of the barcode through the `Module` property and, as a result, the other lines and dots multiply that size.
 The `Module` property is measured in device pixels.
 * Snap&mdash;In the snap sizing mode the code is stretched to the available size, but each line or dot is drawn with an exact number of pixels.
 As a result, the lines and dots seem sharp.